 The primary responsibility for your safety as a freediver is you.
 Choose your equipment, buddy, dive conditions, depth, and time wisely.
 After making sensible decisions about your dive, the next level of safety is your buddy.
 Buddying is slightly different for certain disciplines, although there are similarities across all.
 Let’s look at buddying in general and how to buddy for different disciplines.

 First and foremost, as a buddy, your job is to be there for the diver.
 That means knowing what they are going to do, what they expect you to do, and how you can be the most effective and reliable buddy.
 Clear communication is critical.
 There is nothing more frustrating for a freediver than having your buddy speak to you during static so quietly that you can’t hear them, or failing to meet you at the depth that you had agreed.
 Before every dive, swim or breath-hold, make sure you know what you need to do to support the diver in an effective fashion.
 This can also mean checking that their mask does not have any hair caught under the skirt, that the skirt is completely under the wetsuit hood or that their snorkel is clear of the water when preparing to dive.
 The more you get to know the diver, the safer a buddy you can become as you learn their body language and the little signs that things are okay or not.

 We’ll be looking at how to rescue a diver in a later article, but in the meantime here are some general points for each discipline with regard to buddying correctly.

-- Ensure you know you the diver’s name.
-This may sound crazy, however time and time again I have seen the buddy look with horror at me halfway through the diver’s breath hold and ask, “what’s their name again?!”
+- Ensure you know the diver’s name.
+This may sound crazy, however time and time again I have seen the buddy look with horror at me halfway through the diver’s breath-hold and ask, “what’s their name again?!”